Alabama Drug Penalties | Minimum Mandatory Sentencing

 The type of drug crime that an individual is charged with in Alabama dictates the short-term consequences that an individual faces.
 The less severe consequences would relate to things like simple marijuana possession or, a lot of times, there are no consequences other than coming to court.
 However, if an individual is charged with more serious possession-type charges, such as heroin distribution or trafficking, that individual faces short-term consequences of an extremely high bond to be released from jail and again some type of random drug testing as a condition of bond.

 In Alabama, the type of drug crime that an individual is charged with can impact them in the long-term.
 Simple possession crimes carry far fewer consequences than distribution and trafficking offenses.
 Distribution and trafficking are serious felonies where an individual faces significant prison sentences and fines of up to $60,000 versus simple marijuana possession, which is only a class A misdemeanor, and probation would be a likely outcome if convicted.
-However, more times than not, these types of cases can be dismissed.
+However, more times than not, these types of cases can be dismissed in drug court.

 An individual can have three different types of records when talking about criminal matters.
 These types of records include: